Grade Level: 4 (3-5)

 Have students research the source of your local utility company's electricity.
 Is it coal, natural gas, hydro, nuclear, wind or some combination?
 Many local utility companies provide detailed websites and extensive K-12 outreach programs for schools.
 A representative may even come to your classroom or lead a field trip.

-For students with a high reading comprehension, use the attached Energy Vocabulary Worksheet to reinforce their understanding of the material.
+For students with high reading comprehension, use the Energy Vocabulary Worksheet to reinforce their understanding of the material.

-ContributorsSharon D. Perez-Suarez; Natalie Mach; Malinda Schaefer Zarske; Denise Carlson
+ContributorsSharon D. Perez-Suarez; Natalie Mach; Malinda Schaefer Zarske; Denise W. Carlson

 Supporting ProgramIntegrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder